 It is true that nurses have their RN license revoked following an Accusation in over 40% of the BRN’s cases, based on the last report.
 As I said before, the Accusation “accuses” you and has established by clear and convincing evidence that you violated the Nurse Practice Act to such an extent that you are no longer safe to practice as a nurse.
 The recommended discipline for such a violation is revocation or suspension of your RN license.
 That 40% of nurses are losing their licenses for 4 reasons only:

 - They didn’t file their Notice of Defense on time.

 - They underestimated the seriousness of the Accusation and tried to handle the case on their own.

 - They hired an attorney who didn’t know what they were doing.

 - The violation was so egregious that revocation was appropriate.

 3 out of 4 of those reasons can be totally avoided by hiring an attorney at the very beginning whose expertise is in saving RN licenses.
-Of the 60% of the nurses who are keeping their licenses, most of them could have reduced costs, disciplines and fines by using an attorney.
+Of the 60% of the nurses who are keeping their licenses, most of them could have reduced costs, disciplines, and fines by using an attorney.
 Don’t be one of those 40% nurses, be one of our 99% nurses!
-We have a 99% success rate in saving our client’s licenses, and THAT is why I said at the beginning, even though you have an Accusation against your RN license, does not mean you will lose it.
+We have a 99% success rate in saving our client’s licenses, and THAT is why I said at the beginning that even though you have an Accusation against your RN license, it does not mean you will lose it.